fossabot/zip/docs/hacking_syntax.md

 #### Documentation and Examples

-After you've made all the changes and updated the unit tests, the next job is to update the README and the examples in [the example file](https://github.com/bejo-lang/bejo/blob/main/example.zp).
+After you've made all the changes and updated the unit tests, the next job is to update the README and the examples in [the example file](https://github.com/zip-lang/lang/blob/main/example.zp).

-The people who work on Bejo are friendly and eager to help.
+The people who work on Zip are friendly and eager to help.
 The best place to find them is in the Discord server linked in the README.